White water rafting in Morzine

 Find out more and book your rafting or hydrospeeding trip in Morzine at Frogs Rafting.
 Morzine in the French Alps offers a huge range of summer activities, to enjoy rafting, mountain biking, Via Ferrata and the area’s stunning natural beauty spots base yourself in the heart of all the action in one of our beautiful self catered chalets.

-Al
+Al - Co-Founder

-About the author: Al
+About the author: Al - Co-Founder

-After an interesting but ultimately unrewarding 10 years working in banking in London and Geneva, I made the move into full time mountain life and have never looked back.
-When I am not looking after our 3 energetic and hilarious children, I oversee the commercial and business change side of AliKats.
-I also helped set up a local environmental charity called Montagne Verte, along with Kat.
+After an interesting but ultimately unrewarding 13 years working in banking in London and Geneva, I made the move into full time mountain life and have never looked back.
+I oversee the commercial and business-change side of AliKats and I am also the co-founder and president of Montagne Verte, an environmental NGO which pioneers a low-carbon circular alpine economy so that future generations can thrive here in Morzine.
+My office time rarely exceeds 25 hours/week and the rest of my time is spent in the mountains & parenting my 3 kids.
 Feel free to connect with me on LinkedIn

 Continue reading...